samestrin/advanced-console-log/README.md

 ## Usage

-First import `advanced-console-log` into your application using require:
+After installation, import `advanced-console-log` into your application using require:

 ```js
 const ACL = require("advanced-console-log");